determined-ai/determined/docs/cluster-setup-guide/deploy-cluster/sysadmin-deploy-on-k8s/overview.rst

 Pod Security
 ============

 Determined runs task containers as root by default.
-However, one can link a determined user to a Unix user and group on the node, such that any task launched by the determined user is run in a container with the same privileges as the linked Unix user.
+However, you can link a determined user to a Unix user and group on the node, such that any task launched by the determined user is run in a container with the same privileges as the linked Unix user.
 For more details, refer to :ref:`run-as-user`.